APEXPRE123207/Video-To-3D-Model/README.md

 ---
+## Convert Video to 3D Model

-### 4. Run `video_to_COLMAP.py`
+### 1. Run `video_to_COLMAP.py`

-- Set the path to your video and desired frame count (recommended: 1 frame/sec).
+- You will be asked for the path to the source video file.
+-You will be given the current fps of the video the total number of frames, and be asked for the preferred frame sample rate per second - for example: 2 fps.
+(Recommended - 1 frame/second)
 - Type `y` to view the COLMAP graph (optional).
-- The generated `transforms.json` will be saved in your current working directory.
+- The generated `transforms.json` will be saved in your current working root directory (i.e. if current working directory is W:\Project\.. it will get stored in W:).

 ---

-### 5. Prepare Instant-NGP Scene
+### 2. Prepare Instant-NGP Scene

 - Copy `transforms.json` into:

 ```
-instant-ngp/build/instant-ngp/data/v2obj/
+instant-ngp/build/instant-ngp/data/v2obj/ (Only if you built instant-ngp inside the original folder )
 ```

 - Ensure the following files are inside the `v2obj` folder: